| Type: | Package |

 Details

-Generalized multivariate Lomax (Pareto type II) distribution was introduced by Nayak (1987) as a joint probability distribution of several skewed nonnegative random variables X_1, X_2, \cdots, X_k
+Generalized multivariate Lomax (Pareto type II) distribution was introduced by Nayak (1987) as a joint probability distribution of several skewed nonnegative random variables X_1, X_2, \cdots, X_k.
+Its probability density function is given by

 f(x_1, \cdots, x_k) = \frac{[ \prod_{i=1}^{k} \theta_i^{l_i}] \Gamma(\sum_{i=1}^{k} l_i + a ) \prod_{i=1}^{k} x_i^{l_i-1}}{\Gamma(a)[ \prod_{i=1}^{k} \Gamma(l_i)] (1+\sum_{i=1}^{k} \theta_i x_i )^{\sum_{i=1}^{k} l_i + a}},

-where x_i>0, a,\theta_i, l_i>0, i=1,\cdots,k
+where x_i>0, a,\theta_i, l_i>0, i=1,\cdots,k.

-Cumulative distribution function F(x_1, \dots, x_k)
+Cumulative distribution function F(x_1, \dots, x_k) is obtained by multiple integral

 F(x_1, \dots, x_k) = \int_{0}^{x_1} \cdots \int_{0}^{x_k} f(y_1, \cdots, y_k) dy_k \cdots dy_1.

-This multiple integral is calculated by either adaptive multivariate integration using hcubature
+This multiple integral is calculated by either adaptive multivariate integration using hcubature in package cubature (Narasimhan et al., 2018) or via Monte Carlo method.

-Equicoordinate quantile is obtained by solving the following equation for q
+Equicoordinate quantile is obtained by solving the following equation for q through the built-in one dimension root finding function uniroot:

 \int_{0}^{q} \cdots \int_{0}^{q} f(x_1, \cdots, x_k) dx_k \cdots dx_1 = p,

-is the given cumulative probability.
+where p is the given cumulative probability.

-is obtained either by the following formula related to cumulative distribution function F(x_1, \dots, x_k)
+The survival function \bar{F}(x_1, \cdots, x_k) is obtained either by the following formula related to cumulative distribution function F(x_1, \dots, x_k) (Joe, 1997)

 \bar{F}(x_1, \cdots, x_k) = 1 + \sum_{S \in \mathcal{S}} (-1)^{|S|} F_S(x_j, j \in S),